 Successful applicants that enter into a funding agreement with the Department will be required to provide reporting in-line with the requirements of the executed funding agreement.
-The Department will monitor the progress of the applicant's project by requesting and assessing reports and presentations and may conduct site visits to confirm details of the reports.
+The Department will monitor the progress of your project by assessing reports and presentations you submit and may conduct site visits to confirm details of your reports.
 Occasionally the Department may need to re-examine claims, seek further information or request an independent audit of claims and payments.